NewMove: Customizing text-to-video models with novel motions: Experiments

-Lastly, we study the effect of the regularization prior in Table \ref{tab:regularization}.
-We train three models with the same design choice as our method, yet we choose the regularization set to be either: (i) empty, (ii) a synthetic set of videos generated from the original text-to-video model, or (iii) containing real videos.
+We study the effect of the regularization prior in Table \ref{tab:regularization}.
+We train four models with the same design choice as our method, yet we choose the regularization set to be either: (i) empty, (ii) a synthetic set of videos generated from the original text-to-video model, or (iii) real videos from the WebVid10m dataset (iv) containing real videos that contain similar visual scenes.
 We observe a significant drop in performance both without using a prior as well as using a synthetic prior.
-Interestingly, despite all settings using the same fine-tuning set, a high-quality regularization set containing real videos improves the overall training.
+Using real data is beneficial for fine-tuning.
+We observe that using motions and visual scenes similar to the target motion is optimal.
+However, should this support set be unavailable, off-the-shelf dataset is still better than no regularization or synthetic video.
 Overall, our method achieves a good balance between high motion accuracy and low copying score.
+Lastly, we compare full parameter fine-tuning to low-rank adaptation in Table \ref{tab:lora}.
+We test two variants; adding LoRA adapters to both spatial and temporal transformers (first row), and to the same layers as our NewMove (second row).
+In our experiments we use rank 32 and generate videos with LoRA scale 1, we observe that full parameter fine-tuning achieves higher motion accuracy.
+Qualitatively, we observe that LoRA models perform relatively well on coarser gestures like \textit{Drumming Fingers} but struggle to learn fine-grained motions like \textit{Sliding Two Fingers Up}.